bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

-This way, you could build both a REST API, and the web app consuming it, into one project.
+This way, you can create a REST API, and the web app consuming it, in one project.

 However, to avoid possible conflicts between the API resources and the routes in your web app you might want to add an `apiPrefix` to the REST API:

 ### REST URIs prefixes

 With the `apiPrefix` config setting, all REST resources get an extra path segment in front of them.
-If the `apiPrefix` is `'api'`, `/movies/12345` becomes `/api/movies/12345`:
+If the `apiPrefix` is `'api'`, then `/movies/12345` becomes `/api/movies/12345`:

 ```js
 const config = { apiPrefix: 'api' }